frenck/spook/documentation/integrations/homeassistant.md

 ## Devices & entities

-Spook turns Home Assistant itself into a device, with buttons to reload and restart it and a sensor counting the entities of every type you have.
+Spook turns Home Assistant itself into a device, with buttons to reload and restart it and a set of counting sensors: your entities in total, one per entity type for a long list of types, and counts of things like areas, devices and integrations.
 Those are documented on [](../devices_entities).

 ## Actions